emmajanedrews/base-template/_posts/2018-02-20-how-to-make-your-listing-shine-in-a-competitive-market.md

 {% include pullquote.html %}

 <br>**2.
 Clean your mechanical areas.** Make sure mechanical areas are tidy and dust-free and that furnace filters are replaced.
-This will give the buyer a great impression, leaving them more certain about the general care and maintenance of your listing.&nbsp;
+This will give the buyer a great impression, leaving them more certain about the general care and maintenance of your listing.

 <br>**3.
 Clean up closets, storage areas, and your garage.** Obviously it is very important to clean, stage, and declutter the main living areas of your home.
 However, tidying up the storage areas throughout your property can give your listing an extra boost.
-If your storage areas are in disarray, buyers will feel as if your home lacks adequate space for the things they themselves will need to store when they move in.&nbsp;
+If your storage areas are in disarray, buyers will feel as if your home lacks adequate space for the things they themselves will need to store when they move in.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>